avosa/my-cheat-sheet/all_things_git.md

 git clone <repository-url> --no-tags
 ```

-> On Git URLs:
+> On Git URLs:<br>
-> the information given in the URL depends on the transport protocol
+> The information given in the URL depends on the transport protocol.
 > Git supports ssh, git, http, and https protocols

 - remove localy the history of the cloned repository